hazelcast/hazelcast-csharp-client/README.md

 ## 5.2.
 Setting Smart Routing

 Smart routing defines whether the client mode is smart or unisocket.
-See [.NET Client Operation Modes section](#net-client-operation-modes) for the description of smart and unisocket modes.
+See the [.NET Client Operation Modes section](#72-net-client-operation-modes) for the description of smart and unisocket modes.

 The following are example configurations.

-**Declarative:**
+**Declarative Configuration:**

 ```xml
 <network>